Social and Recreation Fund

 The Social and Recreation Fund supports projects and organisations delivering services that contribute to our Long-term Plan.
 We prioritise projects that show evidence-based need and have positive social wellbeing impact across one or more of our priorities.

-Due to limited funding available for the remainder of the financial year, this round will prioritise smaller community activities and initiatives from groups and organisations that do not currently receive multi-year contract funding.
-This is expected to be the final round for the 2023-2024 financial year.
+We continue to prioritise community activities and initiatives from groups and organisations that do not currently receive multi-year contract funding.
+The funding round closing in August 2024 is expected to be the first of two funding rounds for the 2024-2025 financial year, the second round will close in early 2025 (dates TBC).

 Applicants must be a legal entity.
 Groups or organisations that are not a legal entity can apply using an umbrella agreement with another organisation.
 Applications are made through the online funding portal.
 See the funding calendar for closing and decision dates.